Bailable warrant issued against Kangana on Javed Akhtar's complaint | Law-Order

 However, Ranaut failed to appear on Monday following which Magistrate R R Khan issued a bailable warrant against her and posted the matter for further hearing on March 26.

+''For willful absence of accused (Ranaut) without any justified reasons, despite service of summons, issue bailable warrant of Rs 1,000 against accused Kangana Ranaut,'' Magistrate R R Khan said in the order.

+''As accused (Ranaut) has voluntarily remained absent without any justified reason despite service of summons and even not filed any exemption application, therefore, as per law issuance of bailable warrant of Rs 1,000 against accused will be justified,'' it added.

-A lawyer in the case had earlier informed March 22 as the next date of hearing.
+A lawyer in the case had earlier in the day informed March 22 as the next date of the hearing.

-Ranaut's advocate Rizwan Siddiquee argued in the court that the summons and process were issued against Ranaut without following the procedure laid down in law and hence, were ''bad in law''.
+Ranaut's advocate Rizwan Siddiquee argued in the court that the summons and process were issued against Ranaut without following the procedure laid down in law and hence, are ''bad in law''.

 Siddiquee said a petition would be filed in the Bombay High Court challenging the process issued by the magistrate.